Londonderry Mall

 Londonderry Mall is a shopping centre located in north Edmonton, Alberta, Canada.
 It contains over 150 stores and services with nine major tenants.
 The mall opened in 1972 and has been expanded and renovated since.

-Londonderry Mall has many notable stores, including a full service Shoppers Drug Mart, Winners, No Frills, Dollar Tree, Dollarama, Fabricland, Fit 4 Less, a Simons department store, H&M, a Zellers department store, and an EPL library.
+Londonderry Mall has many notable stores, including a Shoppers Drug Mart, Winners, No Frills, Dollar Tree, Dollarama, Fabricland, Fit 4 Less, a Simons department store, H&M, a Zellers department store, Laser City, and an EPL library.

 The mall recently went under a complete renovation which completed in August 2017.